jonjhiggins/jon-higgins/src/data/words/max-device-width.md

 layout: post
 title: Modifying 'max-device-width' with Javascript
 description: Changing CSS media queries on the client side.
+date: 2012-11-30
 category: words
 tags: [development, javascript, media queries, responsive]
 ---

 I recently had the requirement to swap out all occurrences of the CSS media query ``max-device-width`` with ``max-width`` in Javascript.
 I wasn't able to find any resources on how to go about this, so this may be of use for anyone needing to modify media queries on the client side.

 ### Why would you need to mess with 'max-device-width'?